Dark Sectors with Mass Thresholds Face Cosmological Datasets: Datasets and Results

 \section{Datasets and Results}

 We implemented the dark sector fluid above in the Boltzmann solver {\tt CLASS}~\cite{Lesgourgues:2011re, Blas:2011rf}.
-We review the details of the numerical implementation in App.~\ref{app:SDR} (see also App.~A of~\cite{Aloni:2021eaq}).
+We review the details of the numerical implementation in Appendix~\ref{app:SDR} (see also Appendix~A of~\cite{Aloni:2021eaq}).
 For perturbations, we implemented~\eqref{deltaeq} and~\eqref{thetaeq} with $\sigma=0$.
 We consider first a model with only the stepped dark radiation (\SDR), which is characterized by nine parameters in total: six from the $\Lambda$CDM model, plus three from the dark radiation fluid.
 Then, we will consider the addition of interactions between the SDR and a fraction of the dark matter.
-In the weakly-interacting dark matter (WIDM) scenario, there are two additional free parameters, for a total of eleven parameters.
-Meanwhile in the strongly-interacting dark matter (SIDM) scenario, there are, in principle, three additional parameters, but for the sake of comparison we will fix one parameter ($b$, whose value anyway varies only logarithmically with fundamental parameters) such that this model also has eleven free parameters.
+In the weakly interacting dark matter (WIDM) scenario, there are two additional free parameters, for a total of eleven parameters.
+Meanwhile in the strongly interacting dark matter (SIDM) scenario, there are, in principle, three additional parameters, but for the sake of comparison we will fix one parameter ($b$, whose value anyway varies only logarithmically with fundamental parameters) such that this model also has eleven free parameters.
 We also fix the neutrino sector according to the standard choice of one massive (with mass $m_\nu=0.06~\text{eV}$) and two massless species.

 We perform Bayesian searches using the Markov Chain Monte Carlo (MCMC) sampler {\tt MontePython}\footnote{\href{https://github.com/brinckmann/montepython_public}{\tt https://github.com/brinckmann/montepython\_public}}~\cite{Audren:2012wb, Brinckmann:2018cvx}.
 All our searches have Gelman-Rubin parameter $R-1<0.02$ (most of them $<0.01$), except for some results on the SIDM model, see below.
 To analyze and plot the posterior distributions of parameters, we make use of {\tt GetDist}\footnote{\href{https://getdist.readthedocs.io}{\tt https://getdist.readthedocs.io}}~\cite{Lewis:2019xzd}.